A PhD position is available for this project. Scroll down to the recruitment section to apply.

 (NOT essential requirements.
 Please feel free to apply even without the experience below)

 - experience with inference for stochastic differential equations;

 - experience with inference via particle filters (sequential Monte Carlo);

-- experience with modern machine learning and deep learning software libraries, such as TensorFlow or PyTorch.
+- experience with software libraries such as TensorFlow or PyTorch.

 Below is a link to the official University page of the supervisor Umberto Picchini.
 However a more informative page is his personal one.